Filter

 -

-Determines the coefficients of the discrete FIR filter using this formula
+Determines the coefficients of a discrete FIR filter using this formula